ais1209/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
 For this question, use `ddply` to calculate the number of steps corresponding to each 5-min interval, averaged across all days in the data set.
-The first few rows of data are shown.
+The results are stored in *avgSteps* data frame; the first few rows are shown.

 ```r
 avgSteps <- ddply(rawData, .(interval), summarize, avgSteps = mean(steps, na.rm =TRUE))